The Exonet Story

 Exonet (now known as MYOB EXO) is a popular SME Business Management and Accounting Software Package, presently owned by Australian software house MYOB and used by thousands of businesses throughout Australia and New Zealand.

-It is fair to say that I have been deeply involved in Exonet (a.k.a. exo-net, Exonet6 and MYOB EXO), since the day I cut the first line of its source code back in 1997, through to today, in my role as CEO of Enprise Solutions, New Zealand's leading MYOB EXO / EXONET sales, support and development partner.
+It is fair to say that I have been deeply involved in Exonet (a.k.a. exo-net, Exonet6 and MYOB EXO), since the day I cut the first line of its source code back in 1997, through to today, in my role as CEO of Enprise Group, which is New Zealand and Australia's leading MYOB EXO / EXONET sales, support and development partner.